zac-perry/Quicksort-Median-of-Medians/README.md

-# CS581-QuickSort
+# QuickSort with Median of Medians
-Quick Sort implementation using the median-of-medians pivot selection algorithm
+Quick Sort implementation using the median-of-medians pivot selection algorithm.

 # TODO:
 - [x] Makefile, general setup